This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It stands in the center of a Papago Indian settlement along the banks of the Santa Cruz River, about 10 miles south of Tucson.

-As a national historical landmark and the only remaining intact mission in Arizona, the Mission remains a working parish for the Tohono O’odlham people, many of whom still live nearby.
+As a national historical landmark and the only remaining intact mission in southern Arizona, the Mission remains a working parish for the Tohono O’odham people, many of whom still live nearby.

 This would be one of the best things to do in Tucson for history lovers.